ADomCr/CollabTest/README.md

 This is a repo to test collaboration

-THis is a contribution from an user
+This is a contribution from an user

+Second collaboration to this repo